flaxandteal/arches-rbac-permissions/arches_rbac_permissions/README.md

 npm run build_development
 ```

-### How this was tested

-The environment was set up using the following instructions:
+### Development set up

+The following steps should get you set up for development with `arches-rbac-permissions`.
+The approach involves running `elasticsearch` and `postgis` in Docker containers, but you should have other [Arches dependencies](https://arches.readthedocs.io/en/stable/installing/requirements-and-dependencies/) as well clang installed.

 1. Create a project folder and environments
     ```shell